-This LTP has been prepared in accordance with current legislation, on the basis that Council's management of these services will not continue from year three onwards, with all 10 Water Services Entities to be in place by 1 July 2026.
+This LTP has been prepared on the basis that Council's management of these services will not continue from year three onwards, with all 10 Water Services Entities to be in place by 1 July 2026.
 It should be noted that this information is included in the consultation document for information purposes only.
 Water Services Reform is a central government mandate.
-We note that the assumptions for debt repayment on the transfer of waters assets to the new entity is based on agreements with Department of Internal Affairs but there has been no final ministerial sign off of debt settlement.
 The reform or the transfer of water services to Entity C are not matters for consultation and will not be considered as part of the consultation on this LTP.